jmarckel/get-er-done/README.md

 For the purposes of this demonstration site, access to the applications and API is based on a users ‘title’, which is set based on the email address that the user registers with.
 To create a user with the ‘manager’ title, use an email address where the username is split with the plus (‘+’) sign, and the word to the right of the ‘+’ includes the word ‘manager’.
 So the user jeff@epoxyloaf.com would have the title ‘user’, and the user jeff+the\_manager\_guy@epoxyloaf.com would have the title ‘manager’.

-In either case, you should get an email from a user techex-epoxyloaf-com includng instructions (click one link) on how to complete the registration process, before the free account can be accessed.
+In either case, you should get an email from a user techex-epoxyloaf-com including instructions (click one link) on how to complete the registration process, before the free account can be accessed.

 <span id="document-spa"></span>
 <span id="spa"></span>